MaxMontoro/P4-Advanced-Lane-Lines/README.md

 I did this in lines 3 through 17 in my code in `curvature.py` by using a very simple function to print the estimated lane curvature to the standard output.
 This function is used in the `sliding window` script, so that when the video is generated, the estimated curvature is printed out.

-The resulting lane curvatures are about `700m` and above, with most values being around `1200-1300m` which seem to be in the correct order of magnitude.
+The resulting lane curvatures are around `500m` and above, with most values being around `700-1300m` which seem to be in the correct order of magnitude.
 On some nearly straight stretches of road, the lane curvature can be one or even two orders of magnitude larger, but this is expected, since in theory a straight line has no curvature (segment of a circle with an infinite radius).

 The distance from the center of the lane was calculated in the same function.
 This was done by getting the X-intercepts of the estimated lane lines (this would be the center of the lane) and calculating its distance from the camera (which is halfway through the X axis), then converting the pixel values to meters.
+This is usually a value from `-.7m` to `.7m`, which is again imprecise but in the correct order of magnitue.

 On the test image below, I got the following results: